In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Finish the fattoush salad

-To the pan with the fattoush salad, add the za’atar-marinated tomatoes and toss gently to combine.
+To the pan with the fattoush salad, add the tomatoes and their marinade and toss gently to combine.

 Transfer the fattoush salad to individual plates and top with the fish.
 Sprinkle the fish with the remaining za’atar and serve with the lemon wedges.